Where To Use BPQL

 BigPanda searches follow the Elasticsearch Regular Expression Syntax.
 This syntax has some differences compared to other common regex engines, including:

-- Values are case sensitive; you must enter patterns with the correct character case for the query to match.
+- Values are case sensitive.
+Patterns must be entered with the correct character case for the query to match.
 Other searches in BigPanda, including wildcards and exact phrases, are case insensitive.

 \s